 Getting ready to head to Machu Picchu?
 Here’s how I packed for Machu Picchu and how to deal with altitude sickness.

 We took the Jungle Trail to Machu Picchu.
 We were in the Andes Mountains the whole time, but came from the opposite side as the traditional Inca Trail.
 The weather was slightly warmer and also included a lot of humidity and mosquitoes (50s at night, 60s in the morning, 75 degrees Fahrenheit midday).
 I got bit by so many more mosquitoes on this trek because we didn’t plan ahead and have enough bug spray.
+Bring a ton of 100% deet bug spray!!!
+I know it’s bad for the environment, but you won’t be using it for very long.
 I learned this the hard way.
 If you want to see our full itinerary, info on the tour group we used, and hear that story, see my previous post.

 We were in the mountains, and so we had to be prepared to layer things to wear overnight and take off the next day as it got warmer.
 Because we were hiking the whole thing, we had to carry our packs the whole time ourselves so we tried hard to pack lightly.
 We brought smaller packs and took only what we needed.
 Our larger packs were left at the hotel.
 The lighter the better.
 I bought this pack from REI to store all of my things for the four days.